osaidahmed/High-Performance-Video-Streaming-from-QNX-8.0-to-a-Host-PC/README.md

 - com.qnx.qnx800.target.sf.base
 - com.qnx.qnx800.target.mm.aoi
 - com.qnx.qnx800.target.mm.mmf.core
--

 ## Core Setup & Configuration

 ### Important Note
 The provided client configuration is specifically for the official Raspberry Pi Camera Module.
 Using different camera hardware will require modifications to the C client (camera_streamer.c) to handle other resolutions or pixel formats.
-To enable the correct driver for the Pi Camera, you must first edit the system's startup script.
+Additionally, to enable the correct driver for the Pi Camera, you must first edit the system's startup script.

 On the QNX device, log in as the root user (using su with the password root) and edit the startup file at /system/etc/post_startup.sh.
 In the camera section of this file, find the line for the "Camera Module 3" (line 91) and remove its comment (#).
 Then, add a comment to disable the simulated camera (line 103).
 After saving the file, reboot the device using the shutdown command.
 The physical camera will then be active and available to applications.